0xinhua/0xinhua/README.md

 Kevin's Here:

-- 🔭 Working On

-Building AI-powered tools for creators:
+- 🔭 Working On AI-powered tools for people:

 - [TwitterShots.com](TwitterShots.com) Turn your Tweet Screenshot into stunning card.
 - [ReResume.ai](ReResume.ai) AI helps you land your dream job.